 Interim payments are designed to protect subcontractors’ cash flow and operational efficiency.
 Otherwise, subcontractors may have to wait many months on remuneration for completed or partially completed work.

-What Is an Interim Payment?
+What Is an Interim Payment in Construction?

 An interim payment is a stage payment or instalment paid by the main contractor, building owner or developer to subcontractors under a construction contract.